ethyca/fides/docs/fides/docs/tutorial/dataset.md

 | data_categories | List[FidesKey] | The types of sensitive data, as defined by the taxonomy, that can be found in this field |
 | data_qualifier | FidesKey | The level of deidentification for the dataset |

+> For more detail on Dataset resources, see the full [Dataset resource documentation](../language/resources/dataset.md).

 ---

 **PRO TIP**